IJbeasley/Personal_Academic_Website/content/authors/admin/_index.md

 title: Isobel Beasley
 ---

-I'm an interdisclinary scientist, and Master of Science graduate (BioSciences).
+I'm an interdisciplinary scientist and Master of Science graduate (BioSciences).

-Under the supervision of [Dr. Irene Gallego Romero](https://igr-lab.science.unimelb.edu.au/) and [Dr. Christina Azodi](https://www.svi.edu.au/research_themes/research_staff/christina_azodi), my Masters research focused on using machine learning methods to predict whether known genetic associations (specifically eQTLs) are consistent across human populations.
-The struggles I experienced undertaking my thesis research led the three of us to realise how poorly 'consistency' (or portability) is typically defined in genomics studies, so I've been since working on developing more coherent, and biologically meaningful definition/s.
+Under the supervision of [Dr. Irene Gallego Romero](https://igr-lab.science.unimelb.edu.au/)  and [Dr. Christina Azodi](https://www.svi.edu.au/research_themes/research_staff/christina_azodi), my master's thesis (2021 - 2022) aimed to build and investigate machine learning models to predict whether known genetic associations (specifically eQTLs) are consistent across human populations.
+The struggles I encountered undertaking this work led the three of us to realise 'consistency' (or portability) is typically poorly defined in genomics studies.
+Because of this realisation, my work since as a research assistant has focused on developing more coherent, biologically meaningful portability definition/s.

-I'm also passionate about science communication and improving educational access; I aim to support disadvantaged high school students through providing debating coaching, lecturing and [learning materials](vce-biology).
+I'm also passionate about science communication and improving educational access; I aim to support disadvantaged high school students through providing debating coaching, lecturing, and [learning materials](vce-biology).